SiyaoIsHiding/risc-v-gmp-gcd/README.md

 My codes are in `codes/risc_double_conversion.asm`.
 The `gmp-6.2.1.tar.gz` is also updated.

+Updated on Apr 6:
+I just realize I can also achieve the same thing by single precision floating point conversion because the 32 bit of floating point has nothing to do with the 32 bit data path....
+But I believe the performance should be the same, so I will leave this double conversion here :D.

 ## Generic C
 The implementation of `count_trailing_zeros` of the generic C codes is basically looking up in a table byte by byte, from the least significant byte.
 The more readable version of their assembly is in `codes/risc_from_generic.asm`.
 ```c